aig3rim/Predict_CLTV_with_linear_regression/README.md

 # Predict customer lifetime value with linear regression

 ## Introduction
+This is a source code for a Medium blog post "Predict Customer Lifetime Value with Machine Learning".

 ### CLTV
 **Customer Lifetime Value (CLTV)** represents the total amount of money a customer is expected to spend in a business during his/her lifetime.
 This is an important metric to monitor because it helps to make decisions about how much money to invest in acquiring new customers and retaining existing ones.